octo/insist/README.md

 and then the program is restarted.
 You can limit the number of attempts and provide a timeout via command line options.

-*insist* copies `STDIN` into a buffer and passes it to the program on each attempt.
-This allows to pipe data into a retried program.
-On the other hand this means that you cannot run interactive programs with *insist* because they will only be executed once all the input is read.
+If `STDIN` is not a terminal, *insist* copies it into a buffer and passes the buffer to the program on each attempt.
+This allows piping data into a retried program.
+Run interactive programs with *insist* will not work, because the program will only be executed once all the input is read.

 ## License